Epse/EpPos/README.md

 ![release-version-badge](https://img.shields.io/github/tag/Epse/EpPos.svg) ![codeclimate-badge](https://img.shields.io/codeclimate/github/Epse/EpPos.svg)
 # EpPos
-EpPos is a basic Django (python)-based Point Of Sale system that is designed to be platform-independant (it runs on the web) and completely mobile- and touch-friendly.
+EpPos is a basic Django (python)-based Point Of Sale system that is designed to be platform-independent (it runs on the web) and completely mobile- and touch-friendly.

 **Contributors: see the CONTRIB.md file!**